 The Michigan Wrongful Death Act requires an appointment of a personal representative in order to pursue a wrongful death case.
 Most of the time, the personal representative is chosen from those listed in the will, or a surviving spouse.
 The personal representative’s role is to work with the wrongful death attorney to handle the claim and make decisions on behalf of the deceased individual’s estate.

 The wrongful death statute in Michigan is clear on the damages surviving family members can recover in a wrongful death claim.

 The damages a family can recover will vary from case to case and depends on specific losses from the death.
 The following are the damages a court or jury may award if considered fair under the circumstances:

 - Reasonable funeral and burial expenses

 - Reasonable compensation for the pain and suffering while conscious

 - Damages for loss of society and companionship

-The Buchanan Firm hires economists to fully evaluate damages to ensure maximum recovery in a wrongful death claim.
+The Grand Rapids injury attorneys at Buchanan Firm hire economists to fully evaluate damages to ensure maximum recovery in a wrongful death claim.

 Count on the Experienced Wrongful Death Team at Buchanan Firm